sukanyabeuria/Fraud-Shield/README.md

 # 🛡️ Fraud-Shield

-A full-stack **AI-powered financial fraud detection and explainability platform** designed to identify suspicious transactions in real time and explain the key factors behind each fraud decision.
+A full-stack **AI-powered financial fraud detection and explainability platform** designed to identify suspicious financial transactions in real time and explain the key factors behind each fraud decision.

-> **Current Stage:** Backend API + Authentication + Fraud Detection + Database Integration — Frontend-to-backend integration pending
+> **Current Stage:** Full-stack integration complete — Backend + Authentication + PostgreSQL + ML/XAI + React Frontend integration verified locally.
+Production deployment is the next phase.

 ---

 # 📌 About the Project

-**Fraud-Shield** is designed to detect potentially fraudulent financial transactions using a combination of:
+**Fraud-Shield** combines:

 * Machine Learning
 * Explainable AI (XAI)
 * Rule-based fraud detection
 * Hybrid risk scoring
-* REST APIs
+* FastAPI REST APIs
-* PostgreSQL database
+* PostgreSQL persistence
 * JWT-based authentication
-* Interactive monitoring dashboard
+* React/Vite frontend
+* Transaction history
+* Risk analytics
+* Profile and security settings
+* Live alert feed

-The system evaluates transaction characteristics such as transaction amount, international transfer status, recipient history, device information and transaction patterns to generate a fraud risk assessment.
+The system evaluates transaction characteristics such as transaction amount, international transfer status, recipient history, device information, location and transaction patterns to generate a fraud risk assessment.

-The platform not only predicts whether a transaction is fraudulent but also provides **explanations for the prediction**, helping users and analysts understand why a transaction was considered risky.
+The platform does not only predict whether a transaction is fraudulent; it also provides risk factors, triggered rules, confidence information and recommended actions to make the decision easier to understand.

 ---